Table of Contents

 - Agile: Agile’s iterative approach allows for early detection and mitigation of risks, as each iteration includes testing and feedback loops.
 This proactive risk management helps in addressing issues before they escalate.

-- Waterfall: Waterfall’s sequential nature can delay risk detection until later phases, potentially leading to higher impact issues.
-This delayed detection can result in costly rework and project delays if significant risks are identified late in the process.
+- Waterfall: Waterfall’s sequential nature can delay risk detection until later phases, potentially leading to higher-impact issues.
+If significant risks are identified late in the process, this delayed detection can result in costly rework and project delays.

 Team Dynamics

-- Waterfall: Waterfall’s structured approach can be beneficial for teams that prefer clear roles, responsibilities, and a linear workflow.
-This clarity can help in managing expectations and ensuring that team members understand their specific tasks and deliverables.
+- Waterfall: Waterfall’s structured approach can be beneficial for teams that prefer clear roles and responsibilities and a linear workflow.
+This clarity can help manage expectations and ensure that team members understand their specific tasks and deliverables.

-- Waterfall: Waterfall’s structured approach can be beneficial for teams that prefer clear roles, responsibilities, and a linear workflow.
-This clarity can help in managing expectations and ensuring that team members understand their specific tasks and deliverables.
+- Waterfall: Waterfall’s structured approach can be beneficial for teams that prefer clear roles and responsibilities and a linear workflow.
+This clarity can help manage expectations and ensure that team members understand their specific tasks and deliverables.

 Agile vs. Waterfall Methodologies: A Comparison